Easter Offensive in southern Cambodia and the Mekong Delta: Battle of Kompong Trach

 Kompong Trach was a small Cambodian town located near a road intersection in a lightly forested area north of Hà Tiên, about 15 kilometers north of the border.
 IV Corps maintained an operational base there which controlled one of the PAVN/VC's major supply routes from Cambodia into the Mekong Delta.

 The battle for Kompong Trach started on 22 March with an engagement between elements of the 42nd Ranger Group and the PAVN 101D Regiment and did not abate until the end of April.
 Apparently, it had not been the PAVN's choice to fight a major battle in this area at this time.
 The initial engagement, however, developed into a significant battle as reinforcements kept pouring in from both sides.
 On the ARVN side, a large force was committed which eventually consisted of four armored cavalry squadrons, including the 7th Division's organic squadron, deployed across the entire width of MR-4 from its easternmost corner over one hundred kilometers away, six Ranger battalions, artillery units and supporting engineer elements.
 The PAVN initially committed only the 101D Regiment and supporting elements of the 1st Division.
-Eventually, however, they were forced to throw in two additional regiments in rapid succession, the 52nd and E44, which were then on their way into MR-4.
+Eventually, however, they were forced to throw in two additional regiments in rapid succession, the 52nd (aka E46) and E44, which were then on their way into MR-4.

 In spite of heavy losses incurred by both sides and the fact that eventually the ARVN base at Kompong Trach had to be evacuated, the battle resulted in a major defeat for the PAVN.
 The 1st Division, which was the only division size unit committed to the Mekong Delta at that time, had been forced to exhaust its combat potential on Cambodian soil whereas it was apparently needed to conduct major actions inside MR-4 in concert with the Easter Offensive and their mission to destroy the pacification progress in IV Corps caused only minor disruption.
-Heavy losses were inflicted on the 1st Division by ARVN armor and the devastating U.S. and Republic of Vietnam Air Force (RVNAF) airstrikes during massed infantry assaults.
+Heavy losses were inflicted on the 1st Division by ARVN armor firepower and the devastating U.S. Air Force (USAF) and Republic of Vietnam Air Force (VNAF) airstrikes during massed infantry assaults.